ehrpg/vessels/README.md

 # Intro
 This project covers a javascript application that supports players and DMs playing *Endless Horzions* by providing a way to lookup, create and customize vessels.
 The source code is designed to work in every modern browser without any special requirements such as a webserver.
+This is why the data objects are defined in a .js file rather than in JSON, YAML or whatever.
+(See Chrome CORS)

 # Contribution